Wyatt Earp: Klondike Gold Rush

 In November 1899, Earp left Alaska on the 258 ft iron steamer Cleveland.
 The ship was infested with lice and was struck by a storm on the Bering Sea, making for a difficult trip.
 It took nine days to reach Seattle, Washington.

 On July 6, 1900, Wyatt's brother Warren was shot and killed in a saloon in Willcox, Arizona.
 Wyatt learned about his death soon after, and although some modern researchers believe he went to Arizona to avenge his brother's death, the distance and time required to make the trip made it unlikely, and no contemporary evidence has been found to support that theory.

-In 2018 archivists at the Alaska State Library digitized a collection of documents relating to Earp's arrival and stay in Alaska.
+In 2018 archivists at the Alaska State Archives digitized a collection of documents relating to Earp's arrival and stay in Alaska.